ARTS-Laboratory/Paper-2026-FPGA-Deployable-Approximate-Topological-Framework/README.md

 # Paper 2026 FPGA-deployable Approximate Topological Framework
 Repository for the 2026 SMASIS paper "FPGA-deployable Approximate Topological Framework for Low-latency Change-point Detection in PCB Shock and Vibration Response."
+This repo includes three main folders:
+1- HLS: includes the main code for the FPGA.
+2- code: includes the MATLAB code for the Fast-TDA algorithm, along with the video clip of the ellipse fitting process over time.
+3- Mathematics: includes the mathematical derivation of the Fast TDA in detail.
+4- media: includes the GitHub address related to this paper.

 Reference paper
 * Fitzgibbon, Andrew, Maurizio Pilu, and Robert B. Fisher.
 "Direct least square fitting of ellipses."
 IEEE Transactions on pattern analysis and machine intelligence 21.5 (2002): 476-480.